siderolabs/sidero/website/content/docs/v0.4/Getting Started/index.md

   This is the standard DHCP server available on most Linux distributions (NOT dnsmasq) as well as on the Ubiquiti EdgeRouter line of products.
 - Machine or Virtual Machine on which to run Sidero itself.
-  The requirements for this machine are very low, but it does need to be x86 for now, and it should have at least 4GB of RAM.
+  The requirements for this machine are very low, it can be x86 or arm64 and it should have at least 4GB of RAM.
 - Machines on which to run Kubernetes clusters.
   These have the same minimum specifications as the Sidero machine.
 - Workstation on which `talosctl`, `kubectl`, and `clusterctl` can be run.